lizeyu4444/MachineToLearn/README.md

 The object is going to scale the key-value storage into multiple machines.
 The question is how to split the data into multiple folds. **Sharding** is a horizontal partition of data according to some rule.
 Each shard is held on a separate instance.
 For instance, if all keys are string, they can be divided by the first char.
 This has a problem that storage on each machine may not be balanced.
 Using hashing of key is also one solution and do mod calculation.

+### Design Youtube

+It is too broad to have no idea where to start.
+It's better to start with a **high-level** overview of the design before digging into all the details.
+Remember the flow and the first step is to figure out what kind of scenarios should have.

+**Scenarios**

+Some conditions must be fufilled with high performance, such as video quality and speed.

+* User and register system.
+* Video/images search and serve.
+* Video recommendation.

+**Constraints**

+todo.

+**Abstract design**

+* Storage: depending on the constraints, choose proper database to store videos and users.
+Design the database schema.
+	- User: use **relation database** like MySQL and design the data schema.
+There are two tables, one of which stores authentication info, like email and password, the other profile information like address, age and so forth.
+	- Video meta info: a video contains a lot of infos including meta data (title, author, size), video likes and view etc..
+So the meta info should be kept in another table.
+The author-video relation will be another table to map user id to video id.
+The user-like-video can also be a separate table
+	- Video: the videos themselves could be saved in disk as files.
+One common approach is to use CDN.
+In short, CDN is a globally distributed network of proxy servers in multiple data centers.
+It makes video resources closer to users and assure fast transport speed.
+The videos are huge so popular videos are stored in CDN while the long-tailed are served in their own servers.

+* Scalability: scale the storage and system if there are billions of users.
+* Web server: the common structure is front end and backend split.
+The front end handles logics like user authentication, sessions, fetching or update users' data, while the backend handles the video storage and search, recommendation server and so forth.
+* Cache: need cache in multiple layers like web server, video serving, etc..
+* Other modules: recommendation engine, security system and so on.

+### Design a Recommendatation Engine

+It tries to explore potential items the users may like and improve the experience and revenue.
+Here only talks about that of youtube.

+**Constraints**

+There may not be strict constraints here, because it does not need to recommend instantly once the user viewed.
+The quality is hard to quantify and measure, usually AB test.
+It is suggested to define the constraints with the interviews.

+The main constraint may be the requests per second.
+If we have 1 million users per second and the playlists are renewed every 30 minutes.
+So the requests per second of RE is `10^6*6/30/60=3000`

+**Heuristic solution**

+Althought machine learning or deep learning is sweeping everywhere including NLP, CV, RE.
+But it can be possible to build a good system based on simple techniques.
+For instance, only based on user's view history it can recommend similar videos with same tags or category.
+The popularity is also a good indicator to suggest.

+**Major steps**

+* Figure out the field of RE, music or video, e-commence or news.
+* Check the data available and dig into them.
+* Choose proper algorithm: heuristic solution, collaborative filtering or machine leraning based.
+* Data process and feature engineering.
+* Train the model and evaluate offline.
+* Deploy model, do AB test and collect feedbacks.
+* Infrastructure.